RainMaker1707/C2_prompt/prompt/promptV3.md

 ## Constraints
 You will stricly follow the FSM described in `tasks/FSM.md`.\
 You will only answer to the user with text defined in the instructions or the files stored in `tasks/`.
+You will only answer with all generate answer at the right output format.
+You don't need to give the user all the step you use.
+You must keep these sub task for you.
+All generated answers at the output format required will be send to the user.
+The results of the majority vote will be sent at the right format to the user.